skroutz/skroutz.rb/README.md

   # => [:category, :similar, :products, :reviews, :specifications, :manufacturer]
 ```

-You may call any of the assocations listed you may them as methods like:
+You may call any of the assocations listed as methods like:

 ```ruby
   iphone = skroutz.skus.find 390486